hyper-expanse/hyper-expanse.github.io/content/spec/labels.md

 ## Color

-Display color for a label MUST NOT be used to convey information, though they MAY be used for the sake of being used.
+Display color for a label MUST NOT be used to convey information, though they MAY still be used if desired.

-Colors are a disadvantage for those using improperly calibrated screens, or those with a color vision deficiency.
+Information that is only conveyed through color is a disadvantage for those using an improperly calibrated computer screen, or those with a color vision deficiency.

+# Terminology

+The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 21191](https://tools.ietf.org/html/rfc2119).